A Novel and Optimal Spectral Method for Permutation Synchronization: Theoretical Guarantees

 \section{Theoretical Guarantees}

 In this section, we establish theoretical guarantees for Algorithm \ref{alg:main-algo}.
-Without loss of generality, starting from this part of the paper, we let $Z^*_j = I_d$ for all $j\in[n]$.
+Similarly to previous analysis \cite{ling2022near}, without loss of generality\footnote{This is because for any $X$ as defined in (\ref{eqn:Xjk-def}) with an arbitrary $Z^*\in\Pi_d^n$, it can be transformed into $X'\in\mathr^{nd\times nd}$ by letting $X'_{jk} := (Z^*_j)^\top X_{jk} Z^*_k,\forall1 \leq j,k\leq n$.
+One can show that implementing Algorithm 1 on either $X$ or $X'$ yields identical results, up to a global permutation.
+In addition, it can be shown that $X'$ also adheres to the definition in (\ref{eqn:Xjk-def}), where all latent permutation matrices are the identity matrix $I_d$. }, we assume that $Z^*_j = I_d$ for all $j\in[n]$.
 That is, all the latent permutations are the identity matrix.
 In this way, the population eigenspace $U^*$ has a simpler expression with

-To establish the statistical optimality of the proposed method, we first give a justification for the choice of the anchor $M$, followed by a fine-grained perturbation analysis for $U$.